What is the HMRC SA1 Form?

 An SA1 form is a document that registers a person for self assessment tax returns.
 It's used by people who aren't self-employed, but need to register for other reasons.
 All you need to do is download the SA1 form and fill in the bits we've highlighted for you.

 A lot of people think that self assessment only applies to the self-employed.
-That mistake trips up a lot of people who are owed a tax refund.
+That mistake trips up a lot of people who are owed a tax rebate.
 If you're claiming over £2,500 in expenses, you need to fill in this form or your tax return claim's going nowhere.

 Why do you need a HMRC SA1 Form?